IN4300-Embedded-Systems-Project/B20_Group09/README.md

 •	The sensor calculates the time taken for the pulse to return.

-•	The Arduino Nano processes the time delay and converts it into distance using the formula;
+•	The Arduino Uno processes the time delay and converts it into distance using the formula;

         Distance = (Time × Speed of Sound )/2